 Compositional Explanations for Image Classifiers (chockler et al. 21) - use perturbation-based interpretations to greedily search for pixels which increase prediction the most (simpler version of ACD)

-Detecting Statistical Interactions from Neural Network Weights - interacting inputs must follow strongly weighted connections to a common hidden unit before the final output
+Detecting Statistical Interactions from Neural Network Weights (tsang et al. 2018) - interacting inputs must follow strongly weighted connections to a common hidden unit before the final output

 Neural interaction transparency (NIT) (tsang et al. 2017)